-Here are some tips put together from my experiences with the banking system in Germany and knowledge as an Economics student.
+Here are some tips put together from my experiences with the banking system in Germany and knowledge as an Economics student and business traveller.
 Do also check with your other seniors who may have more up-to-date information and advice.
-If necessary, you may also contact me (your personal financial consultant ).
+If necessary, you may also contact me (your personal financial consultant ? ).

 To compare the different interest rates of the different banks for the Tagesgeldkonto, please click here!

-6) Please bring a Singapore Debit/Credit card (Maestro/Mastercard/Visa).
-This is because certain ATM cards, such as the POSB GO! card, cannot be used in Europe due to an incompatible electronic chip.
-Should you wish to avoid queues at railway stations, you could pay train tickets at those automated machines by card.
+8) Please bring a Singapore Debit/Credit card (Maestro/Mastercard/Visa).
+This is because certain ATM cards cannot be used in Europe due to an incompatible electronic chip.
+Should you wish to avoid queues at railway stations, you could pay for train tickets at those automated machines by card or on the respective App.
 True enough, in certain major stations, automated machines have started accepting cash too.
 Nevertheless, card payment is still much more convenient.
-Payment can usually also be done with an EC-card (electronic cash, the German version of the ATM card).
+Payment can usually also be done with a Girocard (the German version of the ATM card).

 2) Don’t even dream of bringing Singapore dollars here to change!
 German banks commit daylight robbery by charging exorbitant rates.
 It is better to open a bank account in Germany first and ask your relatives send you a telegraphic transfer.
 Otherwise, use a Singapore ATM Card (POSB, DBS etc.) to get money here or simply bring your Euros along.

 3) Please do not get lured into signing up for credit cards/ plans you do not need and do not believe everything the banker tells you.
 Check for hidden charges lest you get surprised.
 Read your contract carefully and ask for the price catalogue.
 (Preisleistungsverzeichnis/Preisaushang)